telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 ### Percentage NumericTextBox

-The example below demonstartes how to create a percentage NumericTextBox widget.
+The example below demonstrates how to create a percentage NumericTextBox widget.

 ###### Example